Gransformer: Transformer-based Graph Generation: Experimental results

 \subsection{Evaluation Metrics}

-To compare the generated set of graphs with the actual test data, You et al. \cite{graphRNN} suggested using the Maximum Mean Discrepancy (MMD) of several graph statistics to compare all moments of the empirical distribution of the graphs.
+To compare the generated set of graphs with the actual test data, You et al. \cite{graphRNN} suggested using the \emph{maximum mean discrepancy} (MMD) of several graph statistics to compare all moments of the empirical distribution of the graphs.
 Similar to \cite{graphRNN}, we report MMD score for degree and cluster coefficient distributions, as well as average orbit, counts statistics.
 In addition, to study the effect of different ideas proposed in this paper, we report training and test the negative log-likelihood of Gransformer, and Gransformer without some of its modules.